 Tools of the trade.

-More tools of the trade!
+More tools of the trade.

-The new car shop being built.
+The new car shop under construction.

 The restroom building.

-A view of the Wiscasset, Waterville & Farmington Railroad Engine House.
+A view of the Wiscasset, Waterville & Farmington Railroad engine house.

 The steam engine uses plenty of wood.